aekazakov/genome-depot/installation.md

 sudo apt install apache2 mysql-server muscle hmmer ncbi-blast+-legacy build-essential zlib1g-dev libexpat1-dev python3-dev libmysqlclient-dev curl git pkg-config libapache2-mod-wsgi-py3 python3.10-venv
 ```

-Install conda as described in https://docs.conda.io/projects/conda/en/latest/user-guide/install/linux.html
+If you don't have conda, install Miniconda [as described in the Conda user guide]( https://docs.conda.io/projects/conda/en/latest/user-guide/install/linux.html).

 ## Install dependencies

 Create a directory where GenomeDepot and external tools will be installed.
 This document uses the /opt/genomedepot directory as an example, but installation in this directory requires sudo rights.
-Installing GenomeDepot in the user’s home directory is not recommended because of possible issues with file access and web app execution by the web server.
+Installing GenomeDepot in the user’s home directory is not recommended because of possible issues with file access and web app execution by the Apache web server.

 ```
 cd /opt